dssg/triage/README.md

 experiment.run()
 ```

-This are a plethora of options available for experiment running, which we won't cover here in the README.
-See details in the [Running an Experiment](https://dssg.github.io/triage/experiments/running/) page.
+There are a plethora of options available for experiment running, affecting things like parallelization, storage, and more.
+These options are detailed in the [Running an Experiment](https://dssg.github.io/triage/experiments/running/) page.

 ## Triage Phase Details